The definitive guide to streaming services in Ireland

 8. Paramount+

-Price: €7.99 per month
+Price: €5.99 to €11.99 per month

-Paramount+ is the new streaming service from American giant Paramount Global and it comes with a seven-day free trial.
+Paramount+ is the streaming service from American giant Paramount Global and it comes with a seven-day free trial.

 At the moment, Sky Cinema customers on Sky platforms can get the streaming service included with their existing subscription at no extra cost (if you sign up to Sky Cinema through Eir or Virgin Media you won't get this deal unfortunately).